AndreiMisiukevich/HotReload/README.md

         }
     }
 ```
-HotReloader runs http listener at http://127.0.0.1:8000 (by default) or at you passed url.

 * Download fresh version of **observer.exe** https://github.com/AndreiMisiukevich/HotReload/blob/master/files/observer.exe and put it in the root folder of your Xamarin.Forms NETSTANDARD/PCL project.
 * Start observer.exe via terminal (for MAC) or via command line (Windows)